 Keats's poetry has the freshness of actual observation – a sense of real things observed as a child, when such strange effects are noticed most strongly.
-Simultaneously still and in motion, these beautiful images represent the mysterious process through which a poem realizes its own potential and comes into being, a process Keats will later identify as "diligent indolence".
+Simultaneously still and in motion, these beautiful images represent the mysterious process through which a poem realises its own potential and comes into being, a process Keats will later identify as "diligent indolence".
 As he was gradually becoming aware, while Clarke had encouraged him to read poetry, the source of his imaginative power lay much earlier, in a child's delighted stare up at the night sky or down into the depths of the village brook.
 In I stood tiptoe, we meet young John Keats, ten years old, up early and away to the fields.

 The fragment for sale was written at the Keats brothers' home in Cheapside, and dates from that final 'attack' of 17 December.
 It describes how mythical figures were created from imaginative responses to nature, and how "a Poet, sure a lover too" had invented the Endymion myth.
 As he wrote this passage, Keats was drawing his poem to a close, looking ahead to the ambitious poetic romance Endymion that he would begin in the following spring.
 "Was there a Poet born?" he asks at the close of I stood tiptoe, taking stock of all that he had achieved in this daring, restless survey of his hopes and ambitions.